Monitor Guide

 • For Flexible Setups: A dual-monitor setup with at least one monitor that can pivot to a vertical orientation remains a highly effective and ergonomic choice.

 Ultimately, the best monitor size for coding depends on your personal workflow, desk space, and budget.
-Use our screen size calculator to compare dimensions and find the perfect fit for your development environment.
+Use our screen size calculator to compare dimensions, browse current Monitor Comparisons, and check the Monitor Viewing Distance Chart if desk depth is the limiting factor.

 Sources